-Sling TV is giving you a way to stay entertained while you're stuck at home over the next few weeks.
-Sling's new Sling Free plan lets you watch live news and a bevy of on-demand shows and movies without even needing to sign in!
+Sling TV is giving you a way to stay entertained while you're stuck at home.
+The new Sling Free plan lets you watch live news and a bevy of on-demand shows and movies without even needing to sign in!

 Limited Time Only

 Obviously the free options are fairly limited and peppered with more enticing shows you can subscribe for, but that doesn't mean you can't take advantage of a few of the great shows available.
 In fact, we're starting with three that are very much worth watching.
 Not only are these shows free, but at least a couple of them were originally only available to watch if you had a subscription to a premium TV network.

 You'll only get the first eight episodes of this show on the free service, but adding Starz so you can watch the rest only costs $5 a month.
 It's a sort of historical fiction adventure that follows a lot of characters from Robert Louis Stevenson's Treasure Island.
 There are several real-life pirates with fictionalized versions of themselves featured in the show, too, including famous ones like Blackbeard and Anne Bonny.
 It's a fun show that focuses on the Golden Age of Piracy and has some great production values.
 After the first eight episodes, you'll be scrounging for a way to finish the rest.